 Your prompt: "Today is {{current_date}}.
 We close at 11pm."

 Both approaches work.
-Use placeholders only if explicit phrasing reads better than letting Claude infer from the context block.
+Use placeholders only if explicit phrasing reads better than letting the agent infer from the context block.

 Available variables